nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 **Create a stub main.cpp file:**
 Now go to the directory `Ref/MathSender/test/ut`.
-In that directory, create a file `main.cpp` with the following contents:
+In that directory, create the file `main.cpp` and add the following contents:

 ```c++
 #include "Tester.hpp"